All posts

 IRPF annual declaration

-The IRPF annual declaration (Declaração de Ajuste Anual) is due by the last business day of April each year (for the previous calendar year).
-For founders with US LLCs, the declaration serves as the reconciliation point — Carnê-Leão payments made throughout the year are credited against the annual tax calculation, and the foreign tax credit for US taxes paid is claimed.
+The IRPF annual declaration (Declaração de Ajuste Anual) is due by the last business day of April.
+For LLC owners, this is the reconciliation point: your Carnê-Leão payments get credited against the annual calculation, and you claim the foreign tax credit for US taxes paid.

 Where to report US LLC income

-The IRPF declaration has specific schedules (fichas) for foreign-source income and foreign assets:
+The IRPF declaration has specific schedules for foreign-source income and assets:

 SchedulePurpose